Jefferson, Iowa: Mahanay Memorial Bell Tower

+Star Trek

+In the Star Trek: Discovery episode "Choose Your Pain" Jefferson is mentioned as the location of a classified facility where the specification on spore drives had been sent so more units could be built.

 Festivals

 Since 1980 annually on the second Saturday of June, the Bell Tower Festival has a parade in the morning and a street dance in the evening.

-In popular culture

-Jefferson is mentioned in Star Trek: Discovery, Season 01, Episode 05, "Choose Your Pain" as "our new classified facility".

 Education

 Residents are in the Greene County Community School District, which operates Greene County Elementary, Greene County Middle, and Greene County High schools in Jefferson.

 It was part of the Jefferson School District until July 1, 1992, when that district merged into the Jefferson–Scranton Community School District.
 It was a part of Jefferson–Scranton until it merged into the Greene County district on July 1, 2014.